 Field-hunting tip

-Look in hydrothermal vein deposits country — that is the host setting where jalpaite typically forms.
+Look in hydrothermal vein deposits country, the host setting where jalpaite typically forms.
 If you start seeing acanthite, stromeyerite, pyrite in float, you are in the right ground.
 Field specimens usually show a massive, anhedral grains habit, so train your eye for that shape before scanning the outcrop.